ajesler/jenkins-job-branch-changer/README.md

 ## TODO

+- Click on logo to go to server
 - Show current git branch assigned to jenkins job
 - Better error handling - what if the config has no git branch setting?
 - Do jobs get updated if popup is closed before request returns?
 Should this use a background/event page?